commune-os/clc-assistant/SECURITY.md

 # Security Vulnerabilities

-The CLA Assistant is built with security and data privacy in mind to ensure your data is safe.
+The CLC Assistant is built with security and data privacy in mind to ensure your data is safe.

 ## Reporting